-Strong Allies of your Immune system – part 1
+Strong Allies of your Immune system

-Even though the world is in turmoil due to pandemic, one of most important things somehow went under the radar – make your immune system stronger.
-After all, that’s your first line of defense against anything, including Covid19 virus.
+Even though the world is in turmoil due to pandemic, one of the most important things somehow went under the radar – make your immune system stronger.
+After all, that’s your first line of defense against anything, including the Covid19 virus.
 So we made a list of common but very strong food that can help your immune system.

 To get the best out of Broccoli, don’t fry them or bake them, boil them preferably on the steam, and when it’s young it can be consumed fresh in a salad.
-The highest concentration of good things from broccoli are broccoli sprouts.
-You can get fresh broccoli two times in a year, early summer and early fall, but in normal times, it is usually available throughout the whole year, even frozen.
+The highest concentration of good things from broccoli is broccoli sprouts.
+You can get fresh broccoli two times a year, early summer and early fall, but in normal times, it is usually available throughout the whole year, even frozen.
 As with most vegetables, broccoli can be frozen up to a year and lose just a slight amount of some micronutrients.

-You can get best out of spinach if it’s only shortly boiled in water or on steam to keep all the good stuff.
+You can get the best out of spinach if it’s only shortly boiled in water or on steam to keep all the good stuff.
 Young spinach can also be eaten fresh.
-Spinach season lasts almost the whole season and it is always available frozen but then it can lose some of the flavor.
+Spinach season lasts almost the whole season and it is always available frozen but then it can lose some of the flavors.

 Disclaimer: This text is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Dimology – Healthy World are not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.